jettro/semi-website/_documentation/weaviate/current/index.md

 {% include badges.html %}

-Weaviate is an open-source, GraphQL and RESTful API-enabled, knowledge graph based on a graph embedding mechanism called the Contextionary.
+Weaviate is an open-source, GraphQL and RESTful API-enabled, smart graph based on a graph embedding mechanism called the Contextionary.

 ## Weaviate in a Nutshell